Guide to Fall Alarms

 Thanks to their ability to detect falls, these life-saving devices are especially useful if you are unsteady on your feet and prone to falling.

-Fall alert devices work best when they are worn around the wrist or on a lanyard around the neck.
+Fall alert devices are typically worn around the wrist like a watch, or on a lanyard around the neck.

 It’s fine to wear a fall alarm device while you are in bed, but if you prefer to take it off overnight you should keep it close by in the event you need to call for help.